 An efficient NLP solution will be easily adaptable to different solution areas, so that users can get immediate answers across a broad range of questions, with rapid refinement and iteration to get to the required answer.
 The system should handle content sourced both internally and externally, and be able to leverage in-house ontologies.

 Ideally, you want out-of-the-box capabilities to ensure you can get up and running quickly, while also being able to create your own searches.
+In addition to the out-of-the-box standard capabilities you want an open architecture which allows new methods to be incorporated and tested on your data such as the use of BERT for named entity recognition.

 You want an NLP solution that is accessible to both power-users and less experienced users, including options to provide broad access to non-technical users.
 Look for a solution that offers multiple interfaces, plus the ability to customize interfaces to your exact needs via something like a web portal.